DreamOfTheRedChamber/leetcode/README.md

       * List/Array entry is NULL
       * List/Array of even length
       * List/Array of odd length
+* Error handling
+  * Types
+    * logs (handle errors later, first restart)
+    * assertions (internal use only, function arguments)
+    * dialogue (let user decides what to do next)
+    * exception - checked/unchecked(point out what (exception type), where (exact location), why (message))
+    * errors ( usually used by the JVM to indicate resource deficiencies )
+  * Use runtime exceptions to indicate precondition violations
+    * IllegalArgumentException ( check input of function arguments )
+    * IllegalStateException ( illegal state of variables )
+    * ArithmeticException ( 1 / 0 )
+   * IndexOutOfBoundaryException ( example problem: search in unknown size sorted array )

 #### Write code <a id="whiteboard-workflow-write-code"></a>
   1. Synchronize with interviewer "***There are XXX steps in this algorithm.
 The first is XXX.
 The second....***"